xXGeistmeisterXx/musicbot/README.md

 # musicbot
-scans music lyrics for cleanliness
+scans music lyrics for cleanliness and returns result